Frankenstrat: Ibanez Destroyer

-This guitar was a 1976 Ibanez Destroyer made from Ash.
+This guitar was a 1976 Ibanez Destroyer made from ash wood.
 The wood is often mistaken for korina because of the finished appearance of Ibanez model No. 2459.

 Van Halen later removed a large chunk of the wood with a hacksaw, giving it an open-jaws shape.
 It was nicknamed the "Shark" because the chunk he cut out was serrated, resembling shark teeth.
 This guitar was used in the videos for "Runnin' with the Devil" and "You Really Got Me".

 The removal of the wood however destroyed the guitar's sound and he retired it.
 To record "Women and Children First", Van Halen borrowed a Destroyer from the then-unknown musician Chris Holmes.

 Fender-Charvel

 Charvel introduced a signature-model Eddie Van Halen guitar, the Charvel EVH Art Series Guitar equipped with a single custom-wound pickup and a Floyd Rose locking tremolo, in three colors: white with black stripes, black with yellow stripes and red with black-and-white stripes.
 The guitars have a neck profile similar to the original Frankenstrat.

 Three hundred replicas of the red-and-black-and-white-striped Frankenstrat were offered by Van Halen's EVH brand for $25,000 each.
-About 180 were sold in the United States, and the remainder overseas.
+About 180 were sold in the United States and the remainder overseas.
 In 2018, Fender-EVH added the '78 Eruption model, followed by the 2019 '79 Bumblebee replica.
 All three guitars are meticulously recreated to include parts as close to the original as possible.
 Van Halen himself has stated that the red-black-white Frankenstrat replicas feel and sound better than the original guitar built in the 1970s.

 Guitar Hero: Van Halen

 The Frankenstrat's paintjob was used in the box art for Guitar Hero: Van Halen.
-It also appears a number of times in the game, including transitions at the end of songs; the stripes appear one by one in quick succession, and are then removed.
+It also appears a number of times in the game, including transitions at the end of songs; the stripes appear one by one in quick succession and are then removed.